mozilla-l10n/documentation/products/mozilla_org/test_mozilla_org.md

 * Click on **Got it!** button to get to the next page
 * Click on **Restart tour** button to go through the above steps

 ### [mozorg/about/history.lang](https://www.mozilla.org/about/history/)
 * The slides should automatically scroll to the next in about 10 seconds or so
-* If it doesn't or it stops, click the next or previous arrows to go to the next slide
+* If it does not or it stops, click the next or previous arrows to go to the next slide
 * Be sure to cycle through until you see the first slide again to ensure you have covered all the slides
 * Text fits inside the box